teuk/mediabot_v3/CONTRIBUTING.md

 Do not publish security vulnerabilities, exposed credentials or private infrastructure details in a public Issue, Discussion or IRC channel.

-A private security reporting procedure will be documented separately in `SECURITY.md`.
+Use GitHub's private vulnerability reporting feature and see `.github/SECURITY.md` for the complete security reporting procedure.

 ## License